What is a Decode Table?

 Policyholder State,Class of Business,Inception Date.

 - Purpose: These are columns you define in the Table schema but which don't necessarily exist in your uploaded spreadsheets.
-You assign values to these columns during the upload process using Metadata Tags and Data Profiles.
+You assign values to these columns during the upload process using Attribute Tags and Data Profiles.
 They allow you to add crucial organizing context.

 - Example: